 Mounjaro Weight Loss

-Mounjaro clinical trials have examined Mounjaro’s weight loss efficacy in patients with Type 2 Diabetes, as well as in the overweight/obese population at large (investigational).
+Mounjaro clinical trials have examined Mounjaro’s weight loss efficacy in patients with Type 2 Diabetes, as well as in the overweight/obese population at large.
 Research has also directly compared Mounjaro to Ozempic for weight loss in patients with Type 2 Diabetes.
-Currently, the FDA has fast-tracked Mounjaro’s approval for the treatment of obesity in adults.
+Recently, the FDA approved Mounjaro’s active ingredient, tirzepatide, for weight loss and chronic weight management under the brand name Zepbound.

 - Patients with Type 2 Diabetes lost an average of between 12 to 25 lbs. taking a 5 mg, 10 mg, or 15 mg dose of Mounjaro over a 52-week period.